Tortoaster/CurveFever/README.md

 Which will generate `.pickle` files in the `/static` folder.
 These can be loaded in `/modules/players/neat_player.py` to use them.
-By default, the program uses the latest successful agent.
+By default, the program uses our latest successful agent.

 Usage
 -----